miniponder/movie-rental-system/README.md

 `pip install -r requirements.txt`

 #### 4. configure environment variables
-this is a `.env` file where you store all the important safety-critical details such as email id, password, etc..
+create is a `.env` file in the root dierectory to store sensitive information such as email credentials, secret key, etc.

 #### 5. run the application
 `python app.py`